FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

        Change the feature attribute value in Computational Domain layer or

-       default cell size in the project settings.'
+       default cell size in the project settings.
      -

    * - **WARNING**